microsoft/pxt-calliope/docs/projects/light-monster.md

 # Light Monster

-## @description A monster made of cardboard that responds to light
+## @description A monster made of coffee cups that responds to light

 ## ~avatar avatar